-My work explores the themes of home, travel, desire, and memory.
+The works in this show explore the themes of travel, dislocation and food.
 I engage with these themes through absence and presence.
-In travelling from one geographical location to a culturally different one, we experience the absence of things that are most basic and essential to us, and we find ourselves in the presence of their substitutes.
+In traveling from one geographical location to a culturally different one, we experience the absence of things that are most basic and essential to us, and we find ourselves in the presence of their substitutes.
 My painting presents cultural and social elements of identity through traditional Nigerian Yoruba foods.

 I see the act of painting itself as a journey.
 Its process moves from one creative stage to another, sometimes with unpredictable encounters.
 As for my experience traveling from Nigeria to the United States, one of the main challenges I encountered upon arrival here in Gainesville, Florida was not finding familiar foods and their ingredients.
 The absence of these particular Nigerian foods around me here, and the act of finding substitutes have been the core ideas underpinning my current abstracted, collaged, and expanded paintings.